Jbird757/AWS-Serverless-Static-Website-TF-Module/README.md

 - AmazonCertificateManagerFullAccess
 - CloudFrontFullAccess
 ```
 You will need to have previously signed in with this user on the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in your local environment.
-After you have installed the CLI, begin this process with the `aws configure` command.
+You will also need [Terraform](https://developer.hashicorp.com/terraform/install) installed.
+After you have installed the utilities, begin the setup process with the `aws configure` command.

 3. A domain name - not required, but if you do not have one you will have to access the site via the CloudFront domain, and the ACM certificate will not be used.